-The Chios massacre of 1822 was perhaps the worst atrocity carried out by the Ottomans against Greeks during the Greek War of Independence.
+The Chios massacre of 1822 was perhaps the worst atrocity committed by the Ottomans against Greeks during the Greek War of Independence.

-Approximately three-quarters of the population of 120,000 were killed, enslaved or died of disease after thousands of Turkish troops landed on the eastern Aegean island to put down a rebellion against the Ottoman rule.
+Approximately three-quarters of the population of 120,000 were killed, enslaved, or died of disease after thousands of Turkish troops landed on the eastern Aegean island to end a rebellion against Ottoman rule.

 Chios: an island of traders